AreaDerbyshire, Leicestershire, Northamptonshire, Nottinghamshire and Rutland

 The Importance of the East MidlandsThe East Midlands is a region of England centred around the Dynamic Triangle of the cities of Leicester, Nottingham and Derby.
 Each city has its own particular character and strengths, while the three are collectively surrounded by an area rich and diverse in both cultural heritage and natural beauty.
 Understandably but sadly, this delightful microcosm of England has tended to be overlooked for the purposes of public funding in comparison with more homogenous regions.
 This is particularly unfortunate because the East Midlands is of strategic importance to the British economy.
 Business leaders are attracted by its central position, with the skills sets and easy-on-the-ear accents of its population a bonus.
 Its transport links provide connectivity not only within and with the region, but between places which are both outside it.
 Our campaigning imperative is to secure for the East Midlands' railways the recognition and the investment they deserve!

 Recent Campaign SuccessesWe have had some notable campaign successes in recent years.
 The Ivanhoe Line, providing stopping services between Loughborough and Leicester, is now a well-established part of the local commuter and shopper infrastructure.
 An additional mainline station at East Midlands Parkway now serves surrounding rural communities and East Midlands Airport.
 Corby now has a new station and regular through services to London, with double track being reinstated on the singled line from Kettering.
 Loughborough Station now has full-length platforms and a pleasant ambience to its approach (although the 2012 Olympics must claim at least some of the credit for this!).
 There is now a faster and more frequent service on the Castle Line between Nottingham and Newark, while plans are now firmly under way to bring the attractive 1846 listed but lately moribund Newark Castle Station building back into station use.
+After a lengthy saga involving great crested newts and car park plan modifications, Ilkeston Station was finally opened on 2nd April 2017.

 Current CampaignsTop of the list of current campaigns is the re-opening to passenger traffic of the freight-only line between Leicester and Burton-upon-Trent.
 This will bring rail services to the significant population centres of Coalville, Ashby-de-la-Zouch and Swadlincote, as well as closer to nearby rural areas.
 It will also serve a regional and national strategic role, strengthening links around the Dynamic Triangle and providing a diversionary route.
 The infrastructure improvements necessary for this purpose will also enhance its potential as a route for freight, of even greater importance once the Strategic Rail Freight Interchange at Castle Donington is operational.